A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Reflection matrix

-Figure~\ref{fig2}a displays one example of the broadband focused reflection matrix $\R$ at depth $z=$3600 m. \arn{ In the case of SJFZ, it appears that a significant part of the backscattered energy is still concentrated in the vicinity of the diagonal of the focused reflection matrix at $z=3600$ m (Fig.~\ref{fig2}a); this is very different from the Erebus volcano for which the reflection matrix displayed a fully random feature~\citep{erebus}.
-Here a significant} part of the backscattered energy is still concentrated in the vicinity of the diagonal of the focused reflection matrix.
-This indicates that single scattering dominates at this depth\arn{: The beam is focused, scattered just once, and focused in reception.
+Figure~\ref{fig2}a displays one example of the broadband focused reflection matrix $\R$ at depth $z=$3600 m. \arn{ In the case of SJFZ, it appears that \alex{a part} of the backscattered energy is still concentrated in the vicinity of the diagonal of the focused reflection matrix at $z=3600$ m (Fig.~\ref{fig2}a); this is very different from the Erebus volcano for which the reflection matrix displayed a fully random feature~\citep{erebus}.} This indicates that single scattering dominates at this depth\arn{: The beam is focused, scattered just once, and focused in reception.
 On the contrary, a broadening of the back-scattered energy outside the diagonal would mean that the beam undergoes aberration and/or multiple scattering.
-In fact, the diagonal elements of\ $\R$ \alex{($\rin=\rout$)} correspond to what would be obtained from confocal imaging: transmit and receive focusing are simultaneously performed on each point in the medium.} A confocal image can thus be \arn{obtained} from the diagonal elements of $\R$, computed at each depth:
+In fact, the diagonal elements of\ $\R$ {($\rin=\rout$)} correspond to what would be obtained from confocal imaging: transmit and receive focusing are simultaneously performed on each point in the medium.} A confocal image can thus be \arn{obtained} from the diagonal elements of $\R$, computed at each depth:

-Figure \ref{fig2}c \arn{displays} the 2D confocal image built from the diagonal of the reflection matrix in Fig.~\ref{fig2}a at time $t=4.6$ s, hence at an effective depth $z=c_0t/2=3600$ m.
+Figure \ref{fig2}c \arn{displays} the 2D confocal image built from the diagonal of the reflection matrix in Fig.~\ref{fig2}a at \alex{ballistic time} $\alex{t_B}=4.6$ s, hence at an effective depth $z=c_0\alex{t_B}/2=3600$ m.
 Some scattering structures seem to arise at different locations along the fault but confocal imaging is extremely sensitive to aberration issues.
 One thus has to be very careful about the interpretation of a raw confocal image.
-This observation is confirmed by Figure~\ref{fig2}d that displays a slice of the confocal \textit{B-scan} of the SJFZ underground.
+This observation is confirmed by Fig.~\ref{fig2}d that displays \alex{a cross-sectional view of the SJFZ underground}.
 Each speckle grain in this image occupies a major part of the field-of-view.
 Hence, aberrations seem to be pretty intense at large depths (beyond 1500 m) and the inner structure of the SJFZ cannot be deduced from a basic confocal image.